 Why use technical analysis as part of a trading strategy?

-The wide range of indicators available, and the way the approach can be applied to any market, and any time frame, allows some traders to rely solely on trading strategies using technical analysis.
+The wide range of indicators available, and the way that the approach can be applied to any market, and any time frame, allows some traders to rely solely on trading strategies using technical analysis.

 That being said, even buy-and-hold investors using fundamental analysis can possibly benefit from using technical indicators to optimize their trade entry and exit points.
+You should also consider the time of day when implementing a strategy, and be aware of upcoming data releases before investing.

 Final thoughts